ddssamu3l/Dungeon_Crawler_Pixel_RPG/README.md

 # Image-Based Procedural Level Generation

-The initialization of the dungeon takes an m by n .png image as input and reads the colours of the image’s individual pixels to generate each “room” of the dungeon.
+The highlight of this project is the image-based procedural level generation that generates the game's map based off of the colors of the pixels of a .png image, which can offer tens of thousands of possible maps with no extra coding.

 Internally, the entire map of the dungeon is stored in a 2d array that stores a “Room” object.
 The Rooms array is the same dimensions as the .png image (Room[][] map = new Room[n][m]);